-November 21st is the feast of the Salute, when Venetians still come to give thanks and pray for good health.
-On this day, the Church displays treasures rarely seen the rest of the year.
-Gold antependiums are exposed on each side altar, some decorated with hundreds of ancient precious stones and jewels.
-Also, the Madonna Nicopeia, Venice’s most important icon, said to be painted by St Luke, is on display.
+21 November is the Feast of the Salute (festa della Salute), when Venetians come to give thanks and pray for their health.
+On this day, the church displays treasures that are kept the rest of the year.
+Gilded frontals are displayed on each side altar, some decorated with hundreds of precious stones and jewels.
+Also on display is the Madonna Nicopeia, the most important icon in Venice, said to have been painted by St Luke.
+A week before the festival, a pontoon bridge is built across the Grand Canal to access the church.
+On 21 November, citizens cross the pontoon bridge to attend mass, light candles and meet friends.
+This procession starts from St Mark's and arrives at the Salute Church, led by the Archbishop of Venice.